BaoNinh2808/Multi-Branch-Network-for-Imagery-Emotion-Prediction/README.md

 year={2023}
 }

+## ACKNOWLEDGMENTS

+This research is supported by research funding from Faculty of Information Technology, University of Science, Vietnam National University - Ho Chi Minh City.
+We would like to express our gratitude to Dr. Minh-Triet Tran for his valuable suggestions and support that greatly contributed to the completion of this research.

-For inquiries or further information, please contact [contact mail](mailto:ltnghia@fit.hcmus.edu.vn).
+For inquiries or further information, please contact [mail](mailto:ltnghia@fit.hcmus.edu.vn).